EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-create-an-account.md

 ```sh
 cleos create account [creator account name] [new account name][OwnerKey] [ActiveKey]
 ```
+Where:

+[creator account name] = name of the existing account that authorizes the creation of a new account

+[new account name] = The name of the new account account adhering to EOSIO account naming conventions

+[OwnerKey] = The owner permissions linked to the ownership of the account

+[ActiveKey] = The active permissions linked with the creator account

 [[info | Recommend]]
 | `ActiveKey` is optional but recommended.